DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ![](img/img1.png)

-The GPU driver receives multiple command lists from multiple queues, but then all commands are processed by the single command processor, that distributes workload across compute units.
+The GPU driver receives multiple command lists from multiple queues, but then all commands are processed by the single command processor that distributes workload across compute units.
 The command processor can execute in parallel only a small number of commands that have no dependencies between them, for example: some compute and copy commands or a single render pass with multiple draw calls.
 A large workload from one application will cause a slow down of other applications that are using the GPU.
-But the GPU driver and hardware may divide command buffers from a single application into small chunks and alternately execute chunks from different applications.
+But the GPU driver and the hardware may divide command buffers from a single application into small chunks and alternately execute chunks from different applications.
 This allows applications with low workload like a browser or a video player to render at 60 FPS when a game with high workload runs at just 10 FPS.
-Current hardware has limitations that do not allow it to run render pass in parallel with compute, copy or another render pass.
+Current hardware has limitations that do not allow it to run render pass in parallel with compute, copy or another render pass on the same command processor.
 But a separate command processor can execute any command in parallel with the main command processor.
 Current hardware typically has a single graphics processor, multiple compute command processors and some transfer command processors.

 ![](img/img2.png)

-As opposed to CPU, the GPU always uses as many compute units as possible, so when you use an async compute queue, you don't unlock any secret power of GPU.
+As opposed to CPU, the GPU always uses as many compute units as possible, so when we use async compute queue, we don't unlock any secret power of GPU.
 Then what is the point of parallelization?
 In an ideal renderer each command occupies all compute units or runs in parallel with further commands and together uses GPU by 100%.
 But in real renderer this never happens for many reasons:
-* GPU waits for new commands from CPU side or waits for fence signal and has no work to do
+* GPU waits for new commands from CPU or waits for the fence signal and has no work to do
-* Loading from VRAM to cache, cache misses stalls execution units
+* Loading from VRAM to cache, cache misses stall execution units
 * Loading from cache to VRAM, cache flushes
 * Uncached access to memory (UAV resources), atomic operations
 * Memory bandwidth